AllExecutive TeamSenior Volunteer TeamFoundersPatronsTrustees

 Shama Aktar

-Having the opportunity to visit big household names such as ITV, Microsoft, Yahoo and Viacom, and being able to network with people from various professions pushed me out of my comfort zone and heightened my interest for a career in commercial law.
-It was after this experience that I then won a £15,000 scholarship from Trowers and Hamlins and undertook a Vacation Scheme with Reed Smith.
-I also had the opportunity to speak about the impact of the programme at the launch of SMBP as a charity at the House of Commons, a moment I will never forget.
+The SMBP was a fantastic opportunity that gave me a thorough insight in how law integrates with various businesses and since then has paved the way for me to gain further experience in the legal field.
+Having the opportunity to visit big household names such as ITV, Microsoft, Yahoo and Viacom, and being able to network with people from all kinds of professions allowed me to stand out in future applications for placements at competitive law firms.
+It was after the SMBP week that I won a £15,000 legal scholarship from Trowers and Hamlins and undertook a Vacation Scheme with Reed Smith, once again giving me the chance to elevate my CV and prepare me for Training Contract interviews and assessment centres.
+I also had the opportunity to speak about the impact of the programme at the launch of SMBP as a charity at the House of Commons, a very memorable moment for me.

-After graduating with First Class Honours in Law from City University, I am now undertaking the LPC at BPP.
-I am also Head of Student Experience for SMBP, where I look at how to improve the week for future students.
+The SMBP had a huge impact on the subsequent decisions I went on to make for the development of my legal career; it opened many doors for me and I’m sure it will continue to do the same for everyone who takes part in the programme.
+As Head of Student Experience for SMBP, I work with the team to improve the scheme for future participants.
+I very much enjoy being part of the alumni, to see the programme expand and continue benefiting young talented individuals.
 As someone who has achieved so much since taking part on the programme, it is my pleasure to now help advance the programme, to ensure that students can take away from their experience just as much as I have.

 Director of Strategic Partnerships